 What’s the difference between oil, grease and lubricant

 Oil and grease are both lubricants and closely related.

-Oil is a liquid while grease is usually an oil that has been thickened with additives to it so it doesn’t run off surfaces so quickly but when compressed — between the cogs of gears for example — it protects them and reduces the friction just like oil.
+Oil is a liquid while grease is usually an oil that has been thickened with additives to prevent it running off surfaces so quickly but when compressed — between the cogs of gears for example — it still protects them and reduces the friction just like oil.

-Given their thicker composition greases stay in place longer and are typically used on internal surfaces that are hard to reach and which can’t be oiled regularly or on external gears where the oi will run off and may, in the case of model railways, make the rails slippery.
+Given their thicker composition greases stay in place longer and are typically used on internal surfaces that are hard to reach and which can’t be oiled regularly or on external gears where the oil will run off and may cause other problems, in the case of model railways making the rails slippery for example.

 What oil and lubricants NOT to use

 But you can’t just use any oil or grease.

 The gears and cogs of N, OO and HO scale model trains are obviously much smaller than those in cars and other mechanical devices found in homes so normal oils won’t work and can even be harmful to the delicate plastics and paintwork of rolling stock.

 They may eat through and dissolve many materials used in buildings and scenery around your layout, so if you spill some it can be bad news.

 For these reasons never use cooking oil, WD40 or 3-in-1, even though some YouTuber’s suggest using it.